Freedom of Speech

 If the government shuts down a speaker because of listeners’ reactions, the government has violated the speaker’s rights.
 But if listeners wish to disagree with a speaker or counter a speaker with their own speech, the First Amendment protects their right to do so.

-Some conversations around free speech today ask whether people’s responses to speech may violate the idea of free speech, if not the First Amendment itself, by creating backlash that pressures a speaker to stop speaking or to change their view.
+Some conversations around freedom of speech today ask whether people’s responses to speech may violate the idea of free speech, if not the First Amendment itself, by creating backlash that pressures a speaker to stop speaking or to change their view.

 The First Amendment does not require anyone to speak.
 It does not require that speech be supportive, civil or anything else.
 It does suggest that robust civil dialogue is important enough to be highly protected from government limits.